lightning/bolts/04-onion-routing.md

 field used for the next hop.
 The next 1300 bytes are the `hops_data` for the outgoing packet.

-The processing node:
-  - if the `realm` is unknown:
-    - MUST drop the packet.
-    - MUST signal a route failure.

 A special `per_hop` `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.